Meaningful Gifts for One Year Old Babies (plus newborns & toddlers too!)

 Here are my suggestions for some awesome gift ideas, including things that we have given our son and plan to give our new little one this year.

-We love reading books to our babies!
+We love reading books to our babies.
 It’s so good for their development and it creates such special time together.
-Sam loves to read with us and he’s learned a ton from really simple books over his 2-year-long life.
-We got him books for his 2nd birthday last month.
-Just books.

 This has been a family favorite since Day 1.
 It’s short and simple and just adorable.

-We got this for Sam’s 2nd birthday gift.
+We got this for my son’s 2nd birthday gift.
 We love it so far.
 It has great biblical truths that point to Jesus, even in the Old Testament stories.

 This is a lift-a-flap book.
 It has a surprisingly lot of pages for such a little board book.
 We’ve read it a ton in 2 years so it’s special to us.
 You’ll love it too.